AlessandroMondin/YOLOV5m/README.md

         └── val
 </pre>

-After loading Ultralytics COCO weights in my architecture, I've fine-tuned it on <a href="https://universe.roboflow.com/thermal-imaging-0hwfw/flir-data-set/dataset/14">FLIR dataset<a/> for ~15 epoch and it reached ~0.82 i MAP50
+After loading Ultralytics COCO weights in my architecture, I've fine-tuned it on <a href="https://universe.roboflow.com/thermal-imaging-0hwfw/flir-data-set/dataset/14">FLIR dataset<a/> for ~15 epoch and it reached ~0.82 of MAP50